needle-mirror/com.unity.entities.graphics/Documentation~/mesh_deformations.md

-## Mesh deformations
+## Mesh deformations (Experimental Feature)

+> [!IMPORTANT]
+> This version of mesh deformations is experimental.
+This means that it isn't yet ready to use for production and parts of the implementation and API will change.
+Also, this version doesn't support some features that exist for the Skinned Mesh Renderer component.

 This page describes how to use skinning and blendshapes to deform meshes.
 This is similar to what the [Skinned Mesh Renderer](https://docs.unity3d.com/Manual/class-SkinnedMeshRenderer.html) component does.

 To use mesh deformations in your Unity Project, you first need to set up your project to support them.
 Then, to control deformations, write to either the [Skin Matrix](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Deformations.SkinMatrix.html) or [Blend Shape](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Deformations.BlendShapeWeight.html) ECS component.
-For examples on how to do this, refer to the [MeshDeformations](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/HybridURPSamples/Assets/SampleScenes/MeshDeformations) and [Skinned Character](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/HybridURPSamples/Assets/SampleScenes/SkinnedCharacter) scenes in [HybrdidURPSamples](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/HybridURPSamples) and [HybridHDRPSamples](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/HybridHDRPSamples).
+For examples on how to do this, refer to the [MeshDeformations](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/GraphicsSamples/URPSamples/Assets/SampleScenes/5.%20Deformation/MeshDeformations) and [SkinnedCharacter](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/GraphicsSamples/URPSamples/Assets/SampleScenes/5.%20Deformation/SkinnedCharacter) scenes in [URPSamples](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/GraphicsSamples/URPSamples) and [HDRPSamples](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/GraphicsSamples/HDRPSamples).

-## Disclaimer
-This version of mesh deformations is experimental.
-This means that it isn't yet ready to use for production and parts of the implementation and API will change.
-Also, this version doesn't support some features that exist for the Skinned Mesh Renderer component.

 ## Setup